adap/flower/doc/source/fed/0004-20230725-fed-ephemeral-id.md

 The flower server currently acts as a router that receives messages and forwards them to the correct parties (correct means the parites specified in the `Consumer` fields).

 To serve as a trusted third party, the flower server should have a certificate that allows clients to validate our identity to prevent an attacker from pretending the flower server.

+**Where can privacy leaks happen?**

+It is likely that no system can completely eliminate the possibility of privacy leaks, so neither can the signature system mentioned above.
+The flower server does not validate the validity of clients, which means that an attacker can emulate the behavior of multiple clients.
+In the case that most clients in SA are simulated by an attacker, it may be able to reveal confidential information of other real clients.

 <!-- To introduce a RSA signature systems. -->

 <!-- [TODO]